iaretechnician/barebones-masterserver-wiki/Game-Servers.md

 :information_source: If you are wondering why you can't make a simple call to master server and register without implementing IGameServer, you actually can.
 Under the hood, registration is quite simple.
 Inspect `GamesModule.RegisterGame` for more info.

+## Gameplay Networking

+Master Server Framework is mainly just that - a framework for kick-starting your back-end server.
+There are no scripts that do gameplay networking (for example, synchronizing animations and Transform's between clients, shooting and etc.).

+The reason why gameplay networking was not included is simple - there are many popular alternatives you can use and might be familiar with.

+In my games, I use **uNET**.
+It has some caveats, but it's free and maintained by Unity - you can be sure they are not dropping this any time soon.
+You should be able to use Forge Networking or any other solution **that allows you to Host** your games.

 ## Types Of Game Servers

 ### Dedicated Server